kshitijbanka04/QuestionGenerator/readme.md

 We cache the data that we previously found so that we can have faster computation

-TBD: LRU Caching so that we can do more space optimization
+TBD: LRU Caching so that we can do more space optimization by keeping a window of last 100 in all 3 jsons and remove the last recently used.